Welcome to UKIP Havant

 The Havant constituency consists of the 11 wards: Barncroft, Battins, Bedhampton, Bondfields, Emsworth, Hayling East, Hayling West, Purbrook, St Faiths, Stakes, and Warren Park.
 These 11 wards come under Havant Borough Council, who in addition administer the Cowplain, Harts Plain and Waterloo wards that lie in the Meon Valley Constituency.

 The current member of parliament for Havant is Alan Mak who was elected at the 2015 General Election amid much controversy.
-UKIP Havant are proud to have conduced their 2015 election campaign with honesty and integrity while exposing lies.
+UKIP Havant are proud to have conducted their 2015 election campaign with honesty and integrity while exposing lies.
+Alan Mak campaigned for and firmly believes the UK must remain in the EU yet 62.4% of Havant residents voted to Leave.

-In the 2014 Euro Elections, UKIP received the most votes in both Havant and the South East and the four UKIP MEPs Nigel Farage, Janice Atkinson, Diane James and Ray Finch were elected.
+In the 2014 Euro Elections, UKIP received the most votes in both Havant and the South East and the four UKIP MEPs.

 The UKIP Havant Branch believe in selecting local candidates for both local council, county council and general elections, since local candidates who have lived, worked and learned in the local area are better placed to serve residents.